dgabsi/goal_exploration_amigo/README.md

 The code if based on starter files of minigrid and on torch-ac framework.
 Available at : https://github.com/lcswillems/torch-ac and https://github.com/lcswillems/rl-starter-files
 The framework was updated and changed to add AMIGo capabilities and to Implement Amigo-Concurrent and Amigo-Multiple.

-For reference to AMIGO implementation AMIGo original code available at: https://github.com/facebookresearch/adversarially-motivated-intrinsic-goals
+For reference I used AMIGO implementation AMIGo original code available at: https://github.com/facebookresearch/adversarially-motivated-intrinsic-goals